sdrasco/CANSLIM/README.md

 - **`main.py`:** An execution script that runs the others.

 ### **Downloaded Data**
 The `day_aggs_v1` dataset running from September 1, 2003, to the present has been pulled and stored locally.
-It isn't stored here on github due to its size.
-The data is organized in a directory structure that mirrors Polygon.io's flat file hierarchy:
+It isn't kept here on github due to licenseing (and size), but any polygon API tier can access to it.
+The data is organized in the following directory structure:

 ```
 data/